Privacy Law Compliance

 As of 12 March 2014, the NPP and the IPP were replaced by the Australian Privacy Principles (“APP”) which apply to the handling of personal information by both Federal government, its agencies and private organisations covered by the Privacy Act, and referred to as “APP” entities in the Act.
 State and Territory privacy laws continue to apply to State and Territory government agencies and local government/councils.

 The application and compliance with the relevant Australian privacy laws can be complex and expert advice should be sought.
-For breaches occurring after 11 March 2014, civil pecuniary penalties of up to $1.7 million can be imposed for breaches of the Australian Privacy Principles.
+Civil pecuniary penalties may be imposed where there is serious or repeated interference with privacy.

 In summary, the Australian privacy laws give individuals the right to:

 - Know if their personal information is being collected by government agencies or private sector organisations.

 - Know what personal information is held about them.